shk36/PPG_Waveform_Validation/README.md

 ### Overview
-The code in this repository addresses the issue of malformed or noisy PPG waveforms, especially those possibly originating from Masimo Root devices.
+The code in this repository addresses the issue of malformed or noisy PPG waveforms, especially those possibly originating from M devices.
 By analyzing the gradient patterns of each waveform, the tool identifies abnormal waveforms that may contain excessive noise or irregularities, which could compromise data integrity in PPG analysis workflows.

 ### Features